-The stopping scenario that we observe at RHIC and which was outlined in the previous section entails that the reaction can be viewed as quite transparent (opaque is perhaps a better word).
+The stopping scenario that we observe at RHIC and which was outlined in the previous section indicates that the reaction can be viewed as quite transparent (opaque is perhaps a better word).
 After the collision, the matter and energy distribution can be conceptually divided up into two main parts, namely a so-called fragmentation region consisting of the excited remnants of the colliding nuclei which have experienced an average rapidity loss of about 2.2 and a central region in which few of the original baryons are present but where significant energy density is collected.
 This picture is consistent with the schematic one already proposed by Bjorken 20 years ago [5].

 The central region (an interval around midrapidity) is decoupled from the fragments.
-The energy removed from the kinetic energy of the fragments is initially stored in a color field strung between the receeding partons that have interacted.
+In the theoretical scenario the energy removed from the kinetic energy of the fragments is initially stored in a color field strung between the receding partons that have interacted.
 The linear increase of the color potential with distance eventually leads to the production of quark-antiquark pairs.
 Such pairs may be produced anywhere between the interacting partons leading to an approximately uniform particle production as a function of rapidity.
 In this picture, the properties of the particle production is also uniform as a function of rapidity (boost invariance).
 If the density of produced quark-antiquark pairs is sufficiently high, the average distance between them will be low and the binding potential between the colored objects will be small.
 The objects will become asymptotically free and exist in a plasma like state until the subsequent expansion and lowered density leads to confinement and hadronization.

-Figure 3 shows the overall multiplicity of charged particles observed in Au+Au collisions at RHIC [2,7] for various collision centralities and as a function of pseudorapidity (pseudorapidity, η , is defined as $\eta = ln(\cot(\theta/2))$ and is a customary rapidity variable for non identified particles).
-The figure shows that the multiplicity at RHIC is about $dN/d\eta = 625$ charged particles pr. unit rapidity around $\eta = 0$ for central collisions.
-The production of charged particles in central collisions exceeds the particle production seen in p+p collisions at the same energy by about 40%, when the yield seen in p+p collisions is multiplied by the number of participant nucleon pairs in the overlap region between the colliding nuclei.
+Figure 3 shows the overall multiplicity of charged particles observed in Au+Au collisions at RHIC [2,7] for various collision centralities and as a function of pseudorapidity (pseudorapidity, η , is defined as $\eta = ln(cot(\theta/2))$ and is a customary rapidity variable for non identified particles).
+The figure shows that the multiplicity at RHIC is about